Ada-C18/front-end-inspiration-board/README.md

 Full stack Inspiration Board. a user can select a single board.
 When a user selects a board, they can see all the cards associated with that board.
 # Feature
 • A user can create one or more boards.

 • A user can select a single board.
 When a user selects a board, they can see all the cards associated with that board.

 • Cards can be sorted by number of likes, id, and alphabetically

 • Boards can be deleted

-• Create board form and be hidden
+• Create the board form can be hidden

 ![image](https://github.com/Farrah-Unger/front-end-inspiration-board/assets/111025202/70839201-01a5-4281-a43a-6fa647a49119)